What to consider when removing travellers

 • CCTV, alarms or motion detection lighting

-• High Fences, barbed wire or electric fencing
+• High fences, barbed wire or electric fencing

 • Mounds, trenches or metal posts filled with concrete